777arc/textbook/content/sampling.rst

    :scale: 70%
    :align: center

 Just for reference, radio signals such as FM radio, WiFi, Bluetooth, LTE, GPS, etc, usually use a frequency (i.e. a carrier) between 100 MHz and 6 GHz.
-These frequencies travel really well through the air, but don't require super long antennas or a ton of power to transmit on.
+These frequencies travel really well through the air, but don't require super long antennas or a ton of power.
+The higher the frequency, the quicker the signal loses power as it travels through space, but the lower the frequency, the larger the antenna gets, and the less spectrum is available.
 Your microwave cooks food with electromagnetic waves that are at 2.4 GHz, and if there is a leak in the door then your microwave will jam WiFi signals, and possibly also burn your skin.
 Another form of electromagnetic waves is light, and visible light has a frequency of around 500 THz.
 It's so high that we don't use traditional antennas to transmit light, we use other methods like LEDs that are semiconductor devices, that create light when electrons jump in between the atomic orbits of the semiconductor material.
-But for frequencies below 100 GHz we tend to use normal antennas.
+Technically, radio frequency (RF) is defined as the range from roughly 20 kHz to 300 GHz, because these are the frequencies at which energy from an oscillating electric current can radiate off a conductor and travel through space.
+But the 100 MHz to 6 GHz range are the more useful frequencies, at least for most modern applications.

 When we change our IQ values really quickly and transmit our carrier, it's called "modulating" the carrier (with data or whatever we want).
 Because when we change I and Q, we are changing the phase and amplitude of the carrier.
 A third option is to change the frequency of the carrier, i.e. shift it slightly up or down, which is what FM radio does.

 As a simple example, lets say we transmit the IQ sample 1+0j, and then we switch to transmitting 0+1j.
 I.e. we go from sending :math:`\cos(2\pi ft)` to :math:`\sin(2\pi ft)`.
 All that happens is our carrier shifts phase by 90 degrees when we switch from one sample to another.

 Now back to sampling for a second.
-Instead of receiving samples by multiplying what comes off the antenna by a cos() and sin(), then recording I and Q, what if we just fed the signal from the antenna straight into a single analog to digital converter?
+Instead of receiving samples by multiplying what comes off the antenna by a cos() and sin(), then recording I and Q, what if we *hypothetically* just fed the signal from the antenna straight into a single analog to digital converter?
 Well let's say the carrier frequency is 2.4 GHz, like WiFi or Bluetooth.
 That means we would have to sample at 4.8 GHz, as we learned.
 Well that's extremely fast, and an ADC that samples that fast costs thousands of dollars.
 So what we do instead is "downconvert" the signal so that the signal we want to sample is centered around DC or 0 Hz, this happens before we do the sampling.
-We go from
+We go from:

 .. math::
   I \cos(2\pi ft)